The readability checker shows the readability score of the input text along with the Flesch Kincaid Grade Level.

-The checker further calculates the exact number of unique words, keywords, sentences, syllables, and total words ratio within a fraction of seconds.
+The checker further calculates the exact number of unique words, keywords, sentences, syllables, and total word ratio within a fraction of seconds.

 A readability score is a specific number that shows how easy or difficult it is to read and understand your content.

-The checker helps you to check what grade kid could easily read and understand your content.
+The checker helps you to check what grade kids could easily read and understand your content.